mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 .. code-block:: none

-  $ dnf install libbson
+  $ dnf install libbson-devel

+The ``libbson-devel`` package includes headers required to build applications using libbson.
+To check which version is available, see `https://packages.fedoraproject.org/pkgs/mongo-c-driver/libbson-devel/ <https://packages.fedoraproject.org/pkgs/mongo-c-driver/libbson-devel/>`_.
+To only install the libraries without headers, install the ``libbson`` package.

 On recent Red Hat systems, such as CentOS and RHEL 7, a libbson package is available in the `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository.
-To check which version is available, see `https://packages.fedoraproject.org/pkgs/mongo-c-driver/libbson/ <https://packages.fedoraproject.org/pkgs/mongo-c-driver/libbson/>`_.
 The package can be installed with:

 .. code-block:: none

-  $ yum install libbson
+  $ yum install libbson-devel

 Build environment
 -----------------